All Chapters

 Every time a computer scientist talks about the limits of computation, every time a logician explores the boundaries of formal proof, every time a mathematician encounters a set that can't be well-ordered without the axiom of choice — they're living in the world Cantor built.
 He asked a simple question: can you list all the real numbers?
 The answer was no. And that "no" echoed through all of twentieth-century mathematics, shaping logic, computation, and our understanding of what it means for something to be true.

 Some infinities are bigger than others.
-It sounds like a line from a novel — and in fact John Green used it in The Fault in Our Stars, though he admits he got the math a bit sideways.3 But the mathematical reality is stranger and more beautiful than the literary metaphor.
+It sounds like a line from a novel — and in fact John Green used it in The Fault in Our Stars, though the mathematical claim in the book (that there are more numbers between 0 and 2 than between 0 and 1) is actually false: both intervals have exactly the same cardinality, c.13 But the spirit is right.
+The real mathematical reality is stranger and more beautiful than the literary metaphor.
 There isn't just a bigger infinity.
 There's a bigger infinity than that.
 And another one above it.
 The staircase never ends.
 And the man who discovered it paid for the vision with his sanity, his career, and his life — but not with his legacy.
 That endures, uncountably.

 Notes & References